k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: ball & chain handling and passive disintegration
 - Fix: #wizgenesis 'giant' caused rn2(0) 'program in disorder'
 - Fix: duplicate lightsource attempting to be created, type 0
+- Fix: crash due to monster wishing for an artifact and not receiving it